Basic Features

 The remote control works based on the two-way communication between the device and the cloud.
 The device reports status to the cloud and the cloud sends control commands to the device.
 This section describes how the two-way data transfer works.

-During debugging, if you modify the DP of a product on the Tuya IoT Platform, you must remove this product from the mobile app and pair it again.
+During debugging, if you modify the DP of a product on the Tuya Developer Platform, you must remove this product from the mobile app and pair it again.
 Otherwise, errors might occur.

 Report status to the cloud